Chicago Central Eurasia Group

-We formed the Committee on Central Eurasian Studies to encourage and support scholars in fields of study that relate to Central Eurasia.
-Our inaugural 2013 Lecture Series was a great success and we have continued to build upon that success.
-The Committee has also been actively brokering an institutional partnerships between the University of Chicago, the Oriental Institute and Nazarbayev University, opening the possibilities of collaboration that include in Russian and Kazakh language study; student and faculty research exchange; and archaeology and cultural heritage projects.
-As new opportunities for the study of and in Central Eurasia are made available, CCES purses these with the goals of furthering interest, resources and possibilities for students and scholars.
-The Committee is made of faculty, staff and students from Chicago area institutions.
+The Committee on Central Eurasian Studies encourages and supports scholars in fields of study that relate to Central Eurasia.
+Our inaugural 2013 Lecture Series was a great success and we continued to build upon that success.
+The Committee has also been actively brokering institutional partnerships between the University of Chicago, the Oriental Institute, and Nazarbayev University, opening the channels to collaboration that include Russian and Kazakh language study; student and faculty research exchange; and archaeology and cultural heritage projects.
+As new opportunities for the study of and in Central Eurasia are made available, CCES purses these with the goals of furthering interest and resources for students and scholars.
+The Committee is made of faculty, staff, and students from Chicago area institutions.

 Open House Chicago